Michael Weinstein, Music Theory Department Chair

 Saturday, 11:00 AM - 12:00 PM

 For students who have missed a class because of a scheduled conflict, who need extra help, or who want more focused work, the Music Theory Department offers 20-30 minute one-on-one tutoring sessions on Saturdays.
-If you are interested in signing up for a tutoring session please contact Lisa Fujita.
+If you are interested in signing up for a tutoring session please contact the Prep Office.